ARM-software/speculation-barrier/README.md

 ## Supported Environments

-This header provides a migration path to using the builtin function for the AArch64 execution state of Armv8-A.
+This header provides a migration path to using the builtin function for the AArch64 execution state of Armv8-A, and for the A32 (Arm) and T32 (Thumb) execution states of Armv7-A and Armv8-A.

 Support for other architectures is currently only provided when using a compiler which provides the predefine `__HAVE_LOAD_NO_SPECULATE`,